TremendousZ/live_near/README.md

 > 1. Clone your forked copy of this repo
 >    - `git clone https://github.com/[Your Username]/react_starter.git`
 > 1. Change directory into the newly cloned repo
->    - `cd react_starter`
+>    - `cd escape-digital-signage`
 > 1. Install dependencies
 >    - `npm install`
 > 1. Start dev server
 >    - `npm start`
-> 1. Open a browser and navigate to `localhost:3000` You should see a page that displays "Welcome to React!"
+> 1. Open a browser and navigate to `localhost:3000` You should see the app.

 ### Bundle For Deployment